Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

 <pre>

    - Instead of conditionals,we use equations with guards.

    ▶ The symbol | is read as such that.
-   ▶ Otherwise is just a constant wich is always evaluates to true (always taken).
+   ▶ Otherwise is just a constant wich is always evaluates to true (otherwise = True and catches everything) .
    ▶ Ending a sequence of guards with otherwise is not necessary, but provides a convenient way of handling all other cases.
    ▶ Each guard defines a condition over the arguments ▶ These conditions are checked in order
    ▶ The first satisfiable one is applied
-   ▶ We typically use otherwise for the default case abs n | n < 0 = -n
+   ▶ We typically use otherwise for the default case

+   abs n | n < 0 = -n
          | otherwise = n
 </pre>

    #### Q)